Wolfram syndrome

-Wolfram syndrome, also called DIDMOAD (diabetes insipidus, diabetes mellitus, optic atrophy, and deafness), is a rare autosomal-recessive genetic disorder that causes childhood-onset diabetes mellitus, optic atrophy, and deafness as well as various other possible disorders.
+Wolfram syndrome, also called DIDMOAD (diabetes insipidus, diabetes mellitus, optic atrophy, and deafness), is a rare autosomal-recessive genetic disorder that causes childhood-onset diabetes mellitus, optic atrophy, and deafness as well as various other possible disorders including neurodegeneration.
+Symptoms can begin to appear as early as childhood to adult years (2–65 years old).
+There is a 25% recurrence risk in children.

 It was first described in four siblings in 1938 by Dr. Don J. Wolfram, M.D.
+In 1995, diagnostic criteria were created based on the profiles of 45 patients.
 The disease affects the central nervous system (especially the brainstem).
+There are two subtypes – Wolfram Syndrome Type 1 (WFS1) and Wolfram Syndrome Type 2 (WFS2), that are distinguished by their causative gene.